KaliedaRik/sc-screen-recorder/README.md

 ## Self hosting the web page
 + Built in vanilla HTML, CSS and Javascript.
 No frameworks.
 No toolchains.
 + The web page can be self hosted by forking this repo and deploying to the user's own servers or, alternatively, run locally on the user's device.
-The code is offered free under the MIT licence.
-+ Users are free to develop and improve the code in any way they see fit.
-If anyone wants to build a better product from this code (and monetise it) ... go for it!
++ The code is offered free under the MIT licence.
+Users are free to develop, improve and even monetize the code in any way they see fit.

 ### Running the web page locally
 1. Fork or clone this repo.